Atharva-Gundawar/ImageCLEF/PROJECTINFO.md

-# Product Name
+# ImageCLEF 2015
-> Short blurb about what your product does.
+> Deployment of model to classify images from the ImageCLEF 2015 dataset

 ### File Structure
 ------------